xbeat/Machine-Learning/README.md

 Introduction to Window Functions in PySpark

 Window functions are powerful tools for performing calculations across a set of rows that are related to the current row.
 In time-series analysis, they allow us to compute moving averages, running totals, and other time-based aggregations efficiently.
 This slideshow will explore how to leverage window functions for time-series analysis in PySpark using Python.

+## Optimization Algorithms Beyond Gradient Descent

+Newton's Method - Beyond Gradient Descent

+Newton's method is an advanced optimization algorithm that utilizes second-order derivatives to find optimal parameters more efficiently than gradient descent.
+It approximates the objective function locally using a quadratic function and finds its minimum analytically.

 ## The Dark Side of Cross-Validation in Python